 Mike Coxhead works on ancient Greek philosophy and epistemology.
 He is a Special Adviser to the trustees of Philosophy in Prison and manages courses on behalf of the charity.
 He is also a Visiting Research Fellow at the Department of Philosophy, King’s College London, where he runs the Department’s Philosophy in Prison programme.
 He has worked in a number of prisons, including HMP Belmarsh, Downview, Wandsworth, and Brixton.

-Olivia D'Cruz runs her own design practice and assists the trustees of Philosophy in Prison with administrative tasks.
+Olivia D'Cruz runs her own design practice, and assists the trustees of Philosophy in Prison with administrative tasks.
 She also is the charity's designer, providing and managing their brand assets in addition to illustrating educational materials for remote use.